Latest updates from St Catherine's

 We want to share some key changes we’ve made and reassure you that we continue to support people in our community.

-Our expert nurses, therapists and doctors are still providing care in the hospice and visiting people in their own homes, and our nursing and bereavement teams continue to offer advice and reassurance to people via our phonelines.
+Our expert nurses, therapists and doctors are still providing care in the hospice and in people’s homes, and our nursing and bereavement teams continue to offer advice and reassurance to people via our phonelines.

 As I’m sure you’ll understand, we have put some extra precautions in place to help keep you, and everyone else at the hospice, as safe as we can.
 We appreciate your help with these.